 - List of essential requirements (listed by the FAMHP, click here)

 - FAMHP Application Form for medical device trials (click here) (if Ghent University (Hospital) does not act as the sponsor of the trial: to be provided by the sponsor)

 - Protocol / Clinical Investigation Plan (CIP) (template: click here)

 - CE-certificate (if applicable)

-- CVs and GCP certificates of PIs (in case of a multicentric clinical trial)
+- CVs and GCP certificates of all local PIs (if applicable – in case of a multicentric study)